|

 no matter how much armchair-psychological

 or lite-feminist language you couch it in.
+And another thing: I

-the anti-sex feminists were the same
+feminists were the same

-people as the “there are no
+people as the “there

 differences

-between men and women” feminists—but
+between men and women”

 doesn’t their rhetoric presuppose way more